 Workplace Wellbeing & Behaviour Change

-In most workplaces, wellbeing can start to feel complicated.
+In many workplaces, employee wellbeing can start to feel complicated.

-There are endless apps, webinars, awareness campaigns, wellbeing calendars, platforms, and initiatives all competing for attention.
+There are apps, webinars, awareness campaigns, wellbeing calendars, digital platforms and new initiatives all competing for employees’ attention.

-But one of the most useful mental models for workplace wellbeing may actually be very simple:
+Yet one of the most useful ways to think about workplace wellbeing may be surprisingly simple:

 The 80/20 rule.

 Also known as the Pareto Principle, the 80/20 rule suggests that roughly 80% of outcomes often come from 20% of inputs.
-In other words: A relatively small number of actions usually create the majority of results.
+In other words, a relatively small number of actions can create a large proportion of the results.

-Many organisations genuinely want to support employee wellbeing.
+Most organisations genuinely want to support employee health and wellbeing.

-But in trying to cover every possible area, wellbeing strategies can sometimes become:
+However, in trying to address every possible wellbeing need, strategies can become:

 Difficult to sustain